afearbm/new-relic-plugins/vce-vblock/README.md

 ## System Requirements

-The VCE Vblock Plugin connects to VNX Block using NaviSecCli(Navisphere Secure Command Line Interface).
+The VCE Vblock Plugin connects to VNX Block using NaviSecCLI (Navisphere Secure Command Line Interface).
 This allows a connection to VNX sotrage processors to be made.
 It connects to VNX File using SSH protocol to connect to the VNX File Control Station.
 It collects data from Cisco UCS by making REST calls to the Cisco UCS Manager, and connects to Cisco Nexus hardware via SNMP v2, v2c, or v3.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**
 - A New Relic account